Marketing support for busy teams and independent businesses.

 I’ve worked in marketing for 10 years, moving from agency life to freelancing in 2023.

-Working with a freelancer offers a simpler way to manage this.
+During that time, I’ve seen how quickly marketing can get pushed down the list.
+Working with a freelancer offers a simple way to manage this.

 If your marketing has been building up or sitting for a while, I can help you move things forward.